LoreBene99/RT1_Assignment1/README.md

 </p>

 ### find_golden_token():
 The `find_golden_token()` function has the same structure of the previous one (find_silver_token()).
 This function is very important since it is used to not let the robot crush against the golden tokens (walls) in front of it, so the robot can move properly in the maze.
-This time the we have an higher distance (100) in order to check where is the closest golden token and a restricted view inside a particular angle `φ`, which is -35°<`φ`<35° in order to have the robot checking the golden tokens in front it.
+This time we have an higher distance (100) in order to check where is the closest golden token and a restricted view inside a particular angle `φ`, which is -35°<`φ`<35° in order to have the robot checking the golden tokens in front it.
 - Arguments
   - None.
 - Returns